wikimedia-gadgets/xfdcloser/README.md

 4. Run `node bin/server` in a terminal (in the directory where your local repistory is located)
 5. Now when you visit the XFD log/discussion pages, the most recently built version of the script will be loaded.
 ### Testing deployment
-1. Comment out or remove the code that load the development version from [your common.js](https://test.wikipedia.org/wiki/Special:MyPage/common.js)
+1. Comment out or remove the code that loads the development version from [your common.js](https://test.wikipedia.org/wiki/Special:MyPage/common.js)
 2. Ensure the XFDcloser gadget is enabled in your preferences.
 3. Deploy to testwiki (see "Repository structure" section above for what goes where)
 4. Set up mock XFD discussions.
 A development version of Twinkle is available as a gadget, and can be used to nominate pages for deletion.